Ovog/Google-Data-Analytics-Capstone-Cyclists-Case-Study/README.md

-# Google-Data-Analytics-Capstone-Cyclists-Case-Study
+# Google-Data-Analytics-Capstone-Cyclistic-Case-Study

 Course: [Google Data Analytics Capstone: Complete a Case Study](https://www.coursera.org/learn/google-data-analytics-capstone)

-This is a Capstone Project on the Google Data Analytics Course in Coursera, where I analyze data for the fictional company Cyclists, to figure out the behaviour of users of the service the company provides.
+This is a Capstone Project on the Google Data Analytics Course in Coursera, where I analyze data for the fictional company Cyclistic, to figure out the behaviour of users of the service the company provides.

 ## Introduction